-- SkySafari is an app with a comprehensive star chart and astronomy information.
+- SkySafari is an app for Android and Apple with a comprehensive star chart and astronomy information.
 You can track the position of the moon and other celestial objects.

 - Dark Sky Finder is a popular app with maps of dark sites around the world based on light pollution levels and includes information on moon phases and weather conditions.

 Taking pictures of the moon with your phone

 Ensuring your phone is stable and not shaking when photographing the moon is crucial.
 Use a tripod or other stabilizing tool to keep your phone still.
 Use a wireless shutter to snap the shot you like, so you won’t have to touch the actual camera.

 Additionally, you want to try to frame your shot in a way that highlights the moon and adds some foreground or background interest.
 You can think of mountains, trees, a campsite, skyscrapers, or an industrial-looking bridge.

 Adjust your camera settings as needed to get the perfect shot.
 You can find my 8 tips in the previous paragraphs.

 Editing can take your moon photos to the next level.
 Use editing tools to adjust your photos’ contrast, sharpness, and color balance.
 Some popular editing apps for smartphones include Lightroom, VSCO, and Snapseed.
 Remember, don’t over-edit your photos; you want them to look natural and not over-processed.